bufbuild/vscode-buf/README.md

 # Buf for Visual Studio Code

-The [VS Code Buf extension][vs-code-marketplace] helps you work with [Protocol Buffers][protobuf] files in a much more intuitive way, adding smart syntax highlighting, navigation, formatting, documentation and diagnostic hovers, and integrations with [Buf][buf] commands.
+The [VS Code Buf extension][vs-code-marketplace] helps you work with [Protocol Buffers][protobuf] files in a much more intuitive way, adding semantic syntax highlighting, navigation, formatting, documentation and diagnostic hovers, and integrations with [Buf][buf] commands.

 ## Features